rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240126_New York Times Podcasts.md

 *  You know, this has just got out of control.
 Chris and Julie love their mother.
 *  I need you both to know, and I need especially Denzil to know, that from my perspective, there are opportunities for everybody to come together and everybody to be happy, especially Nana.
 *  There's got to be some way to resolve this.
-*  It's up to Nana whether she accepts them again.
+*  It's up to Nana, whether she accepts them again.
 Not them and Nana.
 It's up to Nana.
 *  And she has chosen to write them off.
+Tell them.
 *  I have chosen to write them off, Haley.
 *  And Diane, for her part, she speaks very lucidly.
 *  I know there's an easy way out of this, and there is not.
-I can handle much more stress.
+I can't handle much more stress.
 *  And the only way I can get rid of that stress is to get rid of what's causing the stress, which happens to be your family.
 I'm sorry.
 *  She says quite clearly there's not a way to move on.
 *  And I know what I have to do to save my life.
 And the only thing I can do is for you and I have to accept.
 I'm sorry.